jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * The problem with this program is it will always make a project called ``magic``.
 I need it to be able to make any project I want.
 I add a variable to replace ``magic`` so I can give it any name when I want to make a project

+  ..
+NOTE:: the line numbers below are a guide, you do not need to copy them

   .. code-block:: shell
+    :linenos:

     #!/bin/bash
     PROJECT_NAME=$1